kharief/IMessageChatApplication/README.md

 This application makes use of using java.io and java.net packages to create a chat application.

-## Background
-Chatting is a method of using technology to bring people and ideas together, overcoming geographical barriers.
-While this technology has been available for years, its widespread acceptance is more recent.
-Our project exemplifies a multiple client-server chat system, consisting of two main components: the Server and the Client.

 ## Components
 ### Server
 The server module waits for clients to connect.
 Upon a successful connection, it allows clients to exchange messages.
 It is the backbone of the application, facilitating the communication between different clients.